 If you sell goods and/or services for less than DKK 3,000 to another business subject to VAT, you may issue a simplified invoice stating:

-Our VAT technology platform, Comply helps business manage complex, country specific tax requirements including Denmark’s MOMS (Merværdiafgift) obligations.
+Our VAT technology platform, Comply helps companies manage their complex, country-specific tax requirements including Denmark’s MOMS (Merværdiafgift) obligations.

 Using AI and machine learning, our technology puts your VAT data through over 300 automated VAT rules, checking for errors, and preparing VAT returns for approval and submission.
 Comply provides a full audit trail for the Danish Tax Authorities.